datanav/docs/talk/systems/tripletex.rst

   This applies for Tripletex “production accounts” only.

-For more information please `read this documentation <https://hjelp.tripletex.no/hc/en/articles/4409557117713>`_
+For more information please `read this documentation <https://hjelp.tripletex.no/hc/en/articles/4409557117713>`_.

 Using test accounts in Tripletex
 --------------------------------
-If wish to connect a Tripletex test account, follow this link and follow the `instructions <https://api.tripletex.io/execute/integrationEnvironment?site=en>`_.
+If you wish to connect a Tripletex test account, follow this link and follow the `instructions <https://api.tripletex.io/execute/integrationEnvironment?site=en>`_.

 At the end of this wizard you will be provided with your employee and consumer token as part of creating the test account.
 These tokens are required for the Sesam Talk onboarding of your Tripletex test account.
-The Employee token generation method described above does not work for Tripletex test accounts.

 Tripletex merge criteria
 ------------------------